NoEndsNoGains/End-Of-Conflict/CHEAT-SHEET.md

 **Bloodhound Checks what Eagle Maps**

 *Because what is seen isn't always what's true.*

+EAGLE: "Here are the friction points each party claims"
+BLOODHOUND: "Here is what each party says vs. does about those points"

 - What do they say?
 What do I say?
 - What do they do?
 What do I do?